Sec 2 Math Tuition.

 Every WA tracked & teacher-monitored

 Weekly Assignment results are logged against each student by topic, by question type, by week.
-Teachers review trajectories weekly — not at term-end — so weak spots get caught and scheduled back in before Sec 3 streaming hits.
+Teachers review trajectories weekly — not at term-end — so weak spots are caught and revisited before the Sec 3 subject-level decisions arrive.

 Where students lose marks